-Paper checks and direct deposits aren't always the most convenient way to receive your Social Security or Supplemental Security Income benefits.
-Paper check requires a trip to the bank and direct deposit requires you to have a bank account.
-The Social Security Direct Express card––a social security debit card––is an alternate way to receive your monthly benefits.

-The Social Security Direct Express card is a prepaid debit card that allows you to access and use your social security benefits.
+Paper checks and direct deposits aren't always the most convenient ways to receive your Social Security or Supplemental Security Income (SSI) benefits.
+A paper check requires a trip to the bank, and direct deposit requires you to have a bank account, but there's an alternate way to receive your monthly benefits: the Social Security debit card, which is a prepaid debit card that allows you to access and use your Social Security benefits.
 The card is serviced by Comerica Bank, which is based in Dallas, Texas.

-You don’t need a bank account to get the card or to access your funds, which makes it a good alternative if you’re not a bank customer.
-Having a Direct Express card eliminates expensive check cashing fees charged by check cashing venues.
+You don’t need a bank account to get the card or to access your funds, which makes it a good choice if you’re not a bank customer.
+Having a Direct Express card also eliminates expensive check-cashing fees.
 You can use the card anywhere that accepts MasterCard debit cards.

-Who is Eligible for the Social Security Debit Card?
+Who Is Eligible for the Social Security Debit Card?

-Because it’s a prepaid debit card, you can only use your Direct Express social security debit card if you have funds on your account.
+Because it’s a prepaid debit card, you can only use your Direct Express Social Security debit card if you have funds in your account.
 Once you’ve spent or withdrawn your entire account balance, you’ll have to wait for your next monthly disbursement to use your card again.